 THE SHORT

 I grew up in Zimbabwe and later, South Africa.
 My first novel, House of Stone, is about history.
 My second novel, Digging Stars, is about astronomy.
 I have taught graduate fiction at the Iowa Writers’ Workshop, and currently teach fiction at Emerson College.
-One of my pleasures as a writer is not knowing what I am going to write about next.
+One of my pleasures is not knowing what I am going to write about next.
 I go wherever curiosity leads me.

 THE LONG